gaestraidr/Administrasi_Sekolah/README.md

 # SchoolADM
  A desktop application for school administration needs.

  This application is a personal project made solely for administration purpose in school.
-Made with Java using JavaFX freamwork.
+Made with Java using JavaFX framework.

 ## Current Feature